shivivats/shivivats.github.io/_pages/about.md

 ### Past

 I have a [Masters in Game Studies and Engineering](https://www.aau.at/en/studien/master-game-studies-and-engineering/), throughout the course of which I studied how to critically analyse games and some advanced topics related to developing them.
-I have a huge passion for video games, and while I have been out of game development for a few years, I am getting back into it now with Unreal Engine 5.
+I have a huge passion for video games, and while I have been out of game development for a few years, I am getting back into it now with Unreal Engine 5 (and unexpectedly, RenPy!).
 You can check out my game development projects [on this site](/projects) or on [zarroc.itch.io](https://zarroc.itch.io/).

 I've also been messing about with various programming-related projects, such as developing discord bots .....